Kong/kongponents/docs/components/select.md

 ### enableFiltering

 By default, items passed to KSelect are not searchable.
-When `enableFiltering` prop is true, clicking on select element will turn it into input field, typing into which will filter matching items.
+When `enableFiltering` prop is true, clicking on the select element will turn it into input field.
+You may filter items by typing in the input which will hide non-matching items.

 <ClientOnly>
   <KSelect enable-filtering placeholder="Try searching for 'service a'" :items="selectItemsUnselected" />